 9. Go to a play or concert.
-Get cultured this holiday season by catching a holiday concert or Nutcracker performance.
+Get cultured this winter by catching a concert or play.
 Check your local calendars to see what's available in your community.

 10. Go ice staking.
 What could be more wintery than ice skating?
 Even if your city is not known for winter weather, many communities have indoor ice skate arenas or pop-up rinks.

 11. Write a holiday/year-end card or letter.
 Why should holiday cards be something only the parents do?
 Have the kiddos write their own year-end cards and mail them to friends and family.

 12. Get crafty.
 Channel your family's artistic side with these fun winter-inspired crafts for kids, parents, grandparents and cousins.